Undergraduate Course: Neurobiology of Cognition (BIME10010)

 ||Formative feedback will be given following quizzes at the end of a teaching theme and also from a 'mid term exam'.
 Feedback on summative in course assessment (presentation and essay) will be given in semester 1.

 |Main Exam Diet S1 (December)||Neurobiology of Cognition||2:00|

 On completion of this course, the student will be able to:

 - research a particular topic in depth and write a detailed essay with diagrams about it.

-- develop an understanding of what cognition is and how it enables us to understand the world around us and to react appropriately.
+- develop an understand of what cognition is an how it enables us to understand the wold around us and react appropriately.

-- acquire mastery of two or more areas within the domain of cognition as well as a working knowledge of the scope of the subject and develop skills for reading advanced scientific papers, distilling the essence of this work, and presenting it to their student colleagues.
+- develop skills for reading advanced scientific papers in the field, distilling the essence of this work, and presenting it to their student colleagues

 - attend and sit an examination covering the range of material of the course.

 |General textbooks of neuroscience that include neurobiology of cognition and diseases of cognition:|